torvalds/linux/Documentation/locking/lockdep-design.rst

 Exception: Nested data dependencies leading to nested locking
 -------------------------------------------------------------

-There are a few cases where the Linux kernel acquires more than one instance of the same lock-class.
+There are a few cases where the GNU/Linux kernel acquires more than one instance of the same lock-class.
 Such cases typically happen when there is some sort of hierarchy within objects of the same type.
 In these cases there is an inherent "natural" ordering between the two objects